SciNetHPC/RFP-Benchmark-Suite/README.md

 # Quantum Espresso

 - [Quantum Espresso](https://www.quantum-espresso.org) is an integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.
 It is based on density-functional theory, plane waves, and pseudopotentials.
+- The reported Quantum Espresso benchmark results must be run on a minimum of 100 nodes.

 # MLPerf
 - [MLPerf](https://mlcommons.org/) is an industry-standard benchmark suite for measuring the performance of machine learning tasks.
 - It is developed by MLCommons, a consortium of AI leaders from academia, research labs, and industry.
 - The benchmark measures how fast a system can train models to a target quality metric.
 - LPBM specific instructions can be found in the [mlperf](mlperf) directory.
+- The reported MLPerf benchmark results must be run on a minimum of 16 GPUs.

 # SPEC MPI 2007 version 2.0.1, Large version
+- The reported SPEC MPI benchmark results must be run on the closest number of whole nodes to achieve 2048 MPI ranks.